American Express offers Merchants the added security of Chip technology.

 When installing new POS terminals equipped for Chip and Pin, we recommend Merchants do the following:

-- Consider training employees on the processes required for Chip Cards prior to implementation - see
+• Consider training staff on the processes required for Chip Cards prior to implementation.

-Best Practices of Accepting Chip at your establishment for more information
+See Best Practices of Accepting Chip at your business for more information

-- If you manage your own terminals, ensure each POS device type that you invest in has passed
+• If you manage your own terminals, ensure each POS device type that you invest in has passed American Express EMV certification requirements before launch.
+Please refer to the Implementation Process section